Skip to main content

 How do I report an emergency?

-For more information on emergency procedures, please refer to the Public Safety Main Website and the Instructor Handbook.
+For non-emergency situations, Security can be contacted at 416-675-8500.
+For more information on emergency procedures, please refer to the Public Safety main website.

 What should I do if I hear a fire alarm?